 - It is NOT necessary to create shadows in order to list on multiple channels within one company.

-: You can enabled fields on a shadow to automatically populate based on the value in that field on the parent.
+: You can enable fields on a shadow to be automatically populated based on the value in that field on the parent.
 This can be controlled under Shadow Persist Fields, more info here

 Kits and Shadows